Error Handling Patterns

 Salesforce implementation options

-Salesforce does not have a native circuit breaker.
+Salesforce has no native circuit breaker.
 Implement using: (1) Custom Metadata Type to store circuit state, (2) Platform Cache for fast state checks, or (3) Custom Settings with hierarchical access.
-Platform Cache is fastest but non-durable; Custom Metadata requires deployment; Custom Settings are a middle ground.
+Platform Cache is fastest but non-durable.
+Custom Metadata requires deployment.
+Custom Settings are a middle ground.

 Pattern 3: Dead Letter Queue (DLQ)

-Messages that cannot be processed after all retries are routed to a dead letter queue for manual inspection, reprocessing, or alerting.
+Messages that cannot be processed after all retries go to a dead letter queue for inspection, reprocessing, or alerting.

 Flow